Do You Feel Overwhelmed, Unfocused, Or Disorganized?

 Adult ADHD Treatment Can Help You Move Through Life With Greater Ease

 As adult ADHD specialists, we understand the biological mechanisms that underlie this disorder.
-That said, each person experiences and reacts to this disorder differently.
+That said, each person experiences and reacts to the world differently.
 To create a personalized treatment, we’ll start by learning more about you.
 We’ll discuss areas where you tend to struggle and areas where you thrive.

 Many of our clients already have a formal ADHD diagnosis or at least an idea of areas where they need support.
 However, if you want a more detailed picture of your areas of strength and support, we can refer you to trusted neuropsychologists who can complete an in-depth assessment.